Is nail polish poisonous?

 Is nail polish safe to use during pregnancy?

-If you get nail polish in your eye, rinse your eyes with room temperature water for at least 15 minutes.
-If irritation, pain, swelling, or sensitivity to light continues after rinsing, Poison Control recommends you go to an urgent care or emergency room to be seen.
+If you get nail polish in your eye, rinse your eyes with room temperature water for at least 15 minutes, following these eye rinse instructions.
+Check with webPOISONCONTROL for specific symptoms that should trigger further evaluation.
+For example, if irritation or pain continue more than 2 hours after rinsing, evaluation in an urgent care or emergency room is recommended.

 If you get nail polish in your mouth, wipe out as much as possible and drink small sips of water to rinse any remaining residue.